heathcliff233/NJUpbr2021-rust/README.md

 Core Features:
 * Parallelism enabled by the fantastic Rust crate `rayon`.
 * Convert source pixels of a logo image to a rendered one in 3D space.
 * Enable triangles.
 Support mesh import.
+Support intersection.
 * Metropolis sampling.
 [TODO]
 * Light bouncing on hittable speed up.
 [TODO]